Skip to content

 tls://dns.quad9.net DNS-over-TLS

-Mode: load balance DNSSEC: disabled Upstream timeout: 10s
+Mode: load balance DNSSEC: enabled (AdGuard validates, in addition to Quad9 upstream validation) Upstream timeout: 10s

 Cache